main About Talks Projects Back to Blog Résumé Contact

 bash and friends, and

 ssh.
-It also includes a native windows build of OpenSSH, which means you don't even need to use WSL to SSH into your other machines!
+Windows 10 also includes a native build of OpenSSH, which means you don’t even need to use WSL to SSH into your other machines!
 Unfortunately, neither option has any

-ssh-agent running by default, so if you have passphrase proteted keys (which you should), then you'll need to enter the passphrase every time you want to use them.
-Let's fix that!
+ssh-agent running by default, so if you have passphrase protected keys (which you should!), then you’ll need to enter the passphrase every time you want to use them.
+Let’s fix that!

 First, you’ll need to decide whether you want to use Pageant or the native SSH Agent.
 The main reason to use Pageant is if you use putty-cac for interfacing with non-PKCS#11 smart cards and certificates that are only available via the Microsoft CAPI (including the TPM-backed certificates from my previous post)1 2.
 I find Pageant to be less stable and user-friendly than the traditional SSH agent, but you can use either.

 This step is optional.
 The version of OpenSSH shipped with current builds of Windows 10 (1909 as of this writing) is a few versions out of date, and more importantly was built before Microsoft enabled PKCS#11 support.
 As a result, if you’re using a Yubikey for SSH, you need to do this step.

 First, you’ll need to remove parts of the preinstalled OpenSSH build as they’ll conflict with the new one.
 Remove the preinstalled OpenSSH build from your

 PATH by going to the Environment Variables editor under System Properties, selecting